 RtBufferPtr Pointer to the runtime data buffer

 FSP_INIT_RT_BUFFER.
 This buffer contains various FSP configuration data that will be used during the platform initialization.
-The detailed structure layout is described in section 6.6.3.1 defined in the 10 - Appendix A - Data Structures
+The detailed structure layout is described in 6.6.3.1.

 HobListPtr Pointer to receive the address of the HOB list as